We’re a little bit different at GrandStand, and we’re OK with that...

 We pride ourselves on providing the most current and effective physiotherapy available.
 Our Therapists utilize innovative modalities and our treatment is based on some of the most up-to-date research anywhere in the world.

-Through our years of experience with elite athletes, we know that athletes don’t get better working around scheduled consultations.
-We recognize that athletes want to get back to training and competition as soon as possible and so we have redesigned our physiotherapy structure to ensure that you get the best advice and treatment when its needed, not when its available.
+Through our years of experience with elite athletes, we know that athletes don’t just get better with rest.
+We recognize that athletes want to get back to training and competition as soon as possible and so we have redesigned our physiotherapy structure to ensure that you get the best advice and treatment to enable you to return to activity rapidly, in better condition than ever.

 Once your injury has been diagnosed, we will provide you with the ideal treatment and corrective exercise plan.
-At GrandStand, we will update your program daily through our web-based exercise software to ensure that you are doing what is needed, when its needed.
+At GrandStand, we will work with you and your training plan to ensure that you are doing what is needed, when its needed.

 Athlete: 20 year old elite footballer